LeanneLibGriff/nine-repro/Step7CloudBackup.md

 #### [Research Space](https://research-storage.griffith.edu.au/space/manual/)

 This option has a 'sync' client that automatically copies your files from your computer to the cloud - similar to DropBox or Google Drive.
-Research Space can be used to share data with collaborators external to the university.
+Research Space allows data sharing with collaborators external to Griffith.
 Collaborators can be added using a Linkedin profile, Griffith, other university or Gmail account, or you can share with a URL, password and expiry date.
 Research space has unlimited storage.
-You are initially provided 5GB of space; to add an unlimited fold, just click "Add more storage".
+Initially, you are provided 5GB of space; to add an unlimited folder click "Add more storage".

 ---
 #### [Research Vault](https://research-storage.griffith.edu.au/vault/)